 So often social media is merely paid lip-service to in corporations and small to medium-sized enterprises.
-Ruby Slipper Consultants specialise in creating innovative and interactive suites of social media for their clients to grow their business and network effectively.
+Ruby Assembly Consultants specialise in creating innovative and interactive suites of social media for their clients to grow their business and network effectively.
 Here are Director Iolanthe Gabrie’s top 10 hints.

 1. Do or Do Not.
 There is No Try